jeffnyman/ludic-historian/articles/pc.md

 peoples-computer-company-initial3.jpg

 There are some noticeable tonal differences between the self-descriptions looked at so far but the overall emphasis was clear: the democratization of the computing experience.
-Regarding that democratization, an important context is that, at the time, the only feasible way to use a computer was to be associated with a large institution like a university or have the good fortune to attend a K-12 school with access.
+Regarding that democratization, an important context is that, at the time, the only feasible way to use a computer was to be associated with a large institution like a university or have the good fortune to attend a K-12 school with access to a time-sharing network.

+The same newsletter as the above initial statements of purpose also describe the operating context for the center:

+> We have a small, friendly computer - a DEC EduSystem 20 with two terminals - a TTY with an acoustic coupler so we can talk to an HP 2000C - some electronic calculators - a programmable toy car - games - book to help you learn and ... we run after school workshops for kids 9 years and up, and evening open classrooms for anyone who wants to participate.
+We also sell raw computer time for $2 per hour for an EduSystem 20 terminal running in BASIC.

+Throughout the newsletters, you will see mention of the EduSystems.
+These were "educational computer systems" made by the Digital Equipment Corporation.
+Engineers built these systems around the PDP-8 and PDP-11 minicomputers.
+In the various PCC newsletters, you see many references in the literature to Edu 5, Edu 10, Edu 20, and so forth.

+Edu 25, for example, was a time-sharing system that allowed up to eight users, all using BASIC.
+The Edu 25 was an Edu 20 with sixteen kilobyte words of memory and two "DECtapes."
+DECtapes were magnetic tapes on five-inch reels, each of which could store up to 188,672 words.
+The December issue of the PCC newsletter had an article called "Terminal Terminology" that provided some excellent context.

+pcc-v1-n2-dec-1972-teletype-context.pdf

+One very relevant point to understand is that the People's Computer Center was a physical space, and it was open enough that its audience ran from young children up to adults.
+Games in the center could be targeted at one, neither, or both.
+But most of those games were, in fact, in BASIC.

+In the May 1973 issue of the PCC newsletter, there was some good context about how the PCC was being written about in the press.

+pcc-v1-n5-may-1973-press.pdf

+It was the PCC newsletter that was the primary form of outreach for the group, and it's the one that lets us dig into some of the history.
+Undoubtedly, the People's Computer Company highlighted the crucial role of DEC, HP, and their minicomputer time-sharing systems in spreading computing and BASIC during the late 1960s and early 1970s.

+Consider, for example, how the EduSystem context was a "minicomputer."
+Personal computers weren't an option yet as none existed until 1975.
+That said, we do have to make allowances for what "personal computer" meant, distinguishing from one you could have at home versus one you could use "personally" in a classroom or other setting.